 One feature that differentiates the K-70 and the 450D is in-body image stabilization (IBIS).
 The K-70 reduces the risk of handshake-induced blur with all attached lenses, while the 450D offers no blur reduction with lenses that themselves do not provide optical image stabilization.The K-70 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 450D does not have a selfie-screen.

 The Pentax K-70 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 450D writes its imaging data to SDHC cards, while the K-70 uses SDXC cards.
 The K-70 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 450D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 450D and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the K-70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 450D does not offer wifi capability.
+In contrast, the 450D does not provide wifi capability.